evergreen-ci/evergreen/README.md

 #### Stepback on Failure
 Automatically run past commits to pinpoint the origin of a test failure.

-See [the documentation](https://github.com/evergreen-ci/evergreen/wiki) for a full feature list!

-## System Requirements
-The Evergreen agent, server, and CLI are supported on Linux, macOS, and Windows.

 ## Go Requirements
 * [Install Go 1.9 or later](https://golang.org/dl/).